-Stanford Hospital & Clinics was first designated as a Magnet Hospital in 2007, and was re-designated in 2012.
+Stanford Health Care was first designated as a Magnet Hospital in 2007, and was re-designated in 2012.

 Magnet Recognition is a prestigious award developed by the American Nurses Credentialing Center (ANCC) to recognize health care organizations that provide nursing excellence.
 Magnet not only recognizes nursing excellence, but also quality patient care and innovations in professional nursing practice.
 A Magnet hospital provides consumers with the ultimate benchmark to measure the quality of care that they can expect to receive.